thaidermath/thaidermath/README.md

 # 💫 About Me:
 I am currently finalizing the project I had with New Atlantis Lab.
 We worked on finding the early indicator of a drop in oxygen level in the ocean.
 We use XGBoost, LSTM, ConvLSTM, and Conv3d models to predict oxygen levels.<br>I am eager to collaborate on a novel approach to applying Deep Learning models to Knot Theory.
-We aim to learn and validate the Volume Conjecture on an infinite family of 4-braids, which could open up new possibilities in our field. <br>I am currently learning Reinforcement Learning, RAG, and Transformers.<br>
+We aim to learn and validate the special version of Volume Conjecture on an infinite family of 4-braids, which could open up new possibilities in our field. <br>I am currently learning Reinforcement Learning, RAG, and Transformers.<br>

 # 💻 Tech Stack: